danielpeterson1/msBalance/README.md

 ### Downloading from GitHub for development

-To download and develop:
+To download, develop, and install:

 1. Be sure to have `devtools` installed.
 2. Use RStudio to create a local copy in `~/tmp` based on
     <https://github.com/jlucasmckay/MSbalance>
-3.  `devtools::check()`
-4.  `devtools::build_vignettes()`
-5.  `vignette("msBalance")`
-6. Edit vignettes/msBalance.Rmd and R files in R/.
+3. Edit vignettes/msBalance.Rmd and R files in R/.
-7. Stage changed files, commit, and push changes with the git panel.
+4. Stage changed files, commit, and push changes with the git panel.

-### To install just for use:

-Currently msBalance is available on github.
-It is being developed to meet CRAN requirements but is not available there at present.
-To use the package yourself:

-1. Be sure to have `devtools` installed.
-2. Call `remove.packages("msBalance")` if you have installed the package previously.
-3.  `devtools::install_github("jlucasmckay/msBalance", build_vignettes =
+5.  `devtools::install_github("jlucasmckay/msBalance", build_vignettes =
     TRUE)`
-4.  `vignette("msBalance")`
+6.  `vignette("msBalance")`